IBM/platinum-demos/docs/ibm-concert-demo-environment/assets.md

 Includes:
 - A complete sample dataset
 - watsonx connectivity
-- Concert Workflows connectivity
+- Concert Workflows (RNA) connectivity
 - Pre-built workflows
 - GitHub ticketing
 - Automation rules
 - z/OS data
-- Resilience data
+- Resilience dimension data

 Important notes about the demo environment:
 - **Purpose**: This environment is only for demos and self-education.
 It should not be used for PoCs.